karthik0010/Assuredoc/1.1 Teams/Integration.md

 Integration support for third-party services within the AssureQA platform.
 Our platform effortlessly integrates with a range of services, including  Browser stack, lambdatest ,Saucelabs.

 ![q1](/1.1%20Teams/TeamImages/q1.png)

+>[!Note]
-Note : You just need the username and Access Key for all third party integration **Lambdatest**
+>You just need the username and Access Key for all third party integration

+**Lambdatest**

 1. Click the "Connect" button on LambdaTest.